๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 The Last Supper can only be viewed for 15 minutes.
 You must book a timed ticket to see it and some tours will allow you to skip the line.

-๐Ÿ“ Location: Milan is located in the Lombardy region, the northernmost region of Italy.
-Its location makes it the best location to take a day trip to Lake Como.
-Milan is a little under three hours west of Venice by train.
+Milan is a major city well-connected to Italy’s trains.
+Its location makes it the best city to visit Lake Como as a day trip.
+It’s also a little under three hours west of Venice by train.

-๐Ÿ€ My take: Truthfully, Milan was my least favorite city in Northern Italy, which is why I recommend spending one to two days there in my itineraries.
 Milan is a great place to see a bustling and fashionable city in Italy, but I found all other cities and towns more unique and breathtaking.
-That said, I found Milan to be one of the best places to eat gelato.
+That said, I found it to be one of the best places to eat gelato.

 A hand holding up a creamy gelato with two flavors.